Police clash with protesters at anti-lockdown demonstration in London

 Organisers of previous anti-lockdown protests have been fined up to 10,000 pounds ($12,914).

-Some of the protesters at Saturday's event voiced opposition to compulsory vaccines, as well as more general mistrust of the government, the media and the World Health Organisation.
+Some of the protesters at Saturday's event voiced opposition to compulsory vaccines, as well as more general mistrust of the government, the media and the World Health Organization.

 Britain has suffered Europe's highest death toll from coronavirus, with more than 41,000 deaths on the government's preferred measure.
 National testing for the disease have not kept up with demand since schools reopened this month.